EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/4-LochSgaathanQuests.md

 ***Rishu.***
 is a short man with light brown skin, narrow brown eyes, a shaved head and a long and narrow nose.
 He wears a strange plain green tunic with baggy beige pants that are wrapped at the shins.
 He carries a small leather bag, a quarterstaff, and a strange bottle of alcohol.

-Rishu is a prince of the kingdom of EASTERN_KINGDOM_NAME and a pen pal of an elvish sorcerer known as Sulyvhan of Irithyll.
+Rishu is a prince of the kingdom of Dulaan and a pen pal of an elvish sorcerer known as Sulyvhan of Irithyll.
 He has journeyed to the Boreal Forest in search of meeting his friend.

 ___
 > ## Rishu